thomaskolmans/SimpleSQL/README.md

 ```
 You can also download the library and install it manually.
 Download button will be added when the first official release is there.

+# Features

+- Common SQL queries in easy functions with understandable paramters.
+- SQL query builder, so you can make any query with just PHP functions
+- Database backup that you can pass it on in other connections
+- Multi-driver possibilities
+- Mutliple connections available, and easy to communicate between those.

 # Usage
 _Examples of SQL queries, simply in PHP._